qwerty12/greentooth/README.md

+Fork of Nicklas Bergman's [Greentooth](https://gitlab.com/nbergman/greentooth) to attempt disabling Bluetooth with Shizuku (i.e. with the `shell` user)

+Marginally more useful on Huawei devices, where their regarded changes to ~~Android~~ ~~EMUI~~ HarmonyOS result in you being always being asked to confirm disabling Bluetooth when doing so via external tools, which kinda limits the usefulness of tools such as Greentooth.
+However, it turns out `svc bluetooth disable` in an ADB shell bypasses the prompt.

+Naturally, Shizuku must be running in the background for this to work.

+---

 # <img src="fastlane/metadata/android/en-US/images/icon.png" width="24"> Greentooth

 __PLEASE NOTE THAT THIS APP IS NO LONGER MAINTAINED AND MAY NOT WORK ON NEWER ANDROID VERSIONS__